-- 2. The startup script sets the bootup runlevel to 5 in the /etc/inittab file so that X Windows will be started at boot time.
-(No input is needed.) - 3.
+- 2. The startup script adds an entry to the /etc/inittab file to enable connection to a serial port on the SGIconsole server. - 3.
 Configure eth1.

 SGIconsole comes with two Ethernet interfaces on the motherboard.
 The configuration steps assume eth0 will be used for the public network, so you can access the SGIconsole from a remote system inside your firewall, and eth1 will be used for the private network, to connect the SGIconsole to the machines it administers.
 This step places your input into the /etc/sysconfig/network-scripts/ifcfg-eth1 file.